Bychina

 Bychina (Бычина) is a rural locality (a village) in Krasnovishersky District, Perm Krai, Russia.
 The population was 178 as of 2010.
 There are 4 streets.

 Geography

 Bychina is located 35 km southeast of Krasnovishersk (the district's administrative centre) by road.
 Nizhnyaya Bychina is the nearest rural locality.

+the weather

+This region has cold and long winters and short and moderate summers.
+Agriculture and animal husbandry have adapted to these climatic conditions.